Bundi, Rajasthan, The Painted Stepwell Town

 Painted palaces + stepwells

-When to Deploy
+When to visit

-October – March
+October to March

 October to March is the comfortable season for the palace climb, the fort, and the stepwell walk.
 April to June is severe Rajasthan heat; the monsoon greens the Hadoti landscape but can limit fort access.
 Winter is optimal, and Bundi is far less crowded than the marquee Rajasthan cities even then.